JW0914/Wikis/Scripts+Configs/Notepad++/ReadMe.md

-Defaults "Edit" in Context Menu to Notepadd++, instead of Notepad
+Defaults "Edit" in Context Menu to Notepad++, instead of Notepad